odk-x/docs/odkx-src/build-app.rst

 If the form is not being rendered correctly but your survey generates a :file:`formDef.json` without an error, first try purging the database (dropping all the existing data tables) using the :guilabel:`Purge Database` button on the :guilabel:`Preview` tab.
 You will typically need to purge the database whenever you add or remove fields from your form or change their data type.

 If that does not resolve the issue, try stopping the :program:`grunt` command (on Windows, :kbd:`Control-C` should produce a prompt asking to confirm whether to stop or not.
-On Mac, :kbd:`Control-C` kill the process with no prompt.), and re-running it. :program:`Grunt` can sometimes get overwhelmed with changes and stop working.
+On Mac, :kbd:`Control-C` kills the process with no prompt.), and re-running it. :program:`Grunt` can sometimes get overwhelmed with changes and stop working.
 After restarting, test your form.

 If there are other problems, the contents of the JavaScript Console will be helpful to the ODK-X core team for debugging.
 Open the JavaScript Console by clicking the icon with the three bars in the top right, select :guilabel:`More Tools`, select :guilabel:`Developer Tools`, and then select the :guilabel:`Console` tab.
 Select all of the debugging output, then copy it, save it to a file, and post it to the |forum|_ or create a ticket on the `Github Issue Tracker <https://github.com/odk-x/odk-x/issues>`_.